-• Rotavirus notifications to the Department of Health decreased in the past week, while norovirus detections at PathWest increased.
+Rotavirus notifications to the Department of Health decreased and norovirus detections at PathWest increased.

 Other vaccine-preventable diseases

 - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.